MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Exernalities.md

 - make sure to explain/define what the thingos are, mpc msc whatevs
 - don't contradict yourself and make sure all information is correct
 - like 15 references
+- need gov regulation and tax, so both a market based approach and regulation/legislation